What is a digital prescription?

-Other European Union member states are gradually joining the cross-border digital prescription project, and soon medicines can be bought with a digital prescription also in other EU member states in addition to Finland.
+The cross-border digital project is funded by the European Union.
+Other European Union member states are gradually joining the cross-border digital prescription project, and soon medicines can be bought with a digital prescription also in other EU member states in addition to Finland and Croatia.

 First the doctor issues a prescription to the patient.
 If the doctor prescribing a medicine does not specify otherwise, then all prescriptions are public, i.e. everyone knowing the patient’s personal identification code can buy the drug.

 If prescription is marked „Private“, only the patient him/herself can purchase the medicines.If the prescription is marked „Authorized“, then people, assigned by a patient in electronic Patient Portal can collect medicines.Then the patient goes to the pharmacist and presents his/her identity document.
 After that the pharmacist can sell the drugs prescribed to the patient.
 All the data will be saved in the Patient Portal where patient has a full overview of the drugs prescribed and bought.

 Yes, drugs can be bought for someone else and you need your identity document and the identity code of the person you are buying medicines for.

 The pharmacist enters the buyer’s personal identification code into the Digital Prescription Center.
 The buyer has to know the identification code of the patient.
 If the patient has more than one prescription, then it is necessary to know the name of the drug or the doctor or the date of the prescription in order to pick the right one.